Managing Copy Requests

 -

-Reply: Send a final confirmation using a predefined template that automatically includes the user's data access link.
+Reply: Send a final confirmation email using a predefined template that automatically includes the user's data access link.

 -